 Deposits of dirt and seed remains can block up the distributor heads and have to be removed immediately.
-1 Check the distributor heads from the tractor seat from time to time for dirt deposits.
-1 1

 Normally the metering drive moves easy.
 However, when water enters below the metering wheels compact, sticky mass of seed can develop which strongly brakes the movement of the metering wheels and by this brings excessive strain to the gear box or causes slippage at the crank wheel.